PhD in Vision Science

-Download Graduate Policy Document and Doctoral Student Handbook for detailed description of the PhD curriculum and requirements:
+Download the Current Doctoral Program Brochure, the Graduate Policy Document and Doctoral Student Handbook for detailed description of the PhD curriculum and requirements:

 Tuition Waivers and Graduate Assistantships

 Full-time PhD students receive tuition waivers and stipends.
 The stipends are usually in the form of graduate assistantships.
-As of September 2013, the current graduate assistantship stipend was $30,000 per year.
+As of Fall 2017, the current graduate assistantship stipend was $35,676 per year.
 Graduate students with an OD degree and a NYS optometric license may also apply for part-time clinical appointments.